-Other modeling approaches are based on the combination of rule-based and particle-based reaction and diffusion modeling [24,25].
+Other modeling approaches are based on the combination of rule-based and particle-based reaction and diffusion modeling [24, 25].
 In these approaches the resulting molecular structures are represented as a graph, where each node is an elementary unit, for example, a simple molecule or a monomer.
 The molecules are defined as spatial particles and their behavior in the environment is described by molecular dynamics and reaction rules.
-The result of the combinations of the allowed interactions and the geometric requirements is a stochastically built molecule.
+The resulting molecule is a stochastically built predetermined structure.
 These modeling approaches are using different visualization software (SRSim [24], ZygCell3D [26]), which provides direct visualization of the modeled polymerization.

 In our modeling approach, we are introducing the probabilistic variability, i.e., the resulting molecular structure is not predetermined.
-With the L-system, our approach is capable of representing not only information about the current structure, but also information about processes that are currently associated with it.
-Furthermore, we know that the time scales between the overall process of creation of the structure (seconds) and the movement of a single independent molecule in the environment (nanoseconds) are largely different.
+With the L-system, our approach is capable to represent not only the information about the current structure, but also the information about processes that are currently associated with it.
+Furthermore, we know that the time scales between the overall process of the creation of the structure (seconds) and the movement of the single independent molecule in the environment (nanosecond) are largely different.
 We address these time scale differences by the possibility to interactively change the current time scale and the ability to switch between them.
-This helps to comprehend the creation of the structure and the relation between different time scales of the process.
-Also, for experiments, our solution provides steering of the simulation by changing the density (concentration) of the molecules in the environment.
+This helps to comprehend the creation of the structure and the relation to the different time scales of the process.
+Also for experiments, our solution provides steering of the simulation by changing the density (concentration) of the molecules in the environment.
 On top of that our solution provides a tool for changing the rules that define processes (reactions) during the simulation.
 Our approach provides a direct 3D visualization of the processes, but we can easily encode additional information in the visualized structure, for example the uncertainty of the creation of branches.